FARE - Food Allergy Research & Education Logo

 FDA Food Code

-The 2017 Food Code requires that a person in charge demonstrate knowledge of the major food allergens regulated by the FDA, as well as the symptoms of a food allergy reaction.
-The Food Code also specifies that retail and food service managers be made aware of the seriousness of food allergies, including the potential for reactions, anaphylaxis and death; to know the 8 (soon to be 9) major food allergens, to understand food allergen ingredients and labeling; and how to avoid cross-contact during food preparation and service.
+The 2022 Food Code requires that a person in charge demonstrate knowledge of the major food allergens regulated by the FDA, as well as the symptoms of a food allergy reaction.
+The Food Code also specifies that retail and food service managers be made aware of the seriousness of food allergies, including the potential for reactions, anaphylaxis and death; to know the nine major food allergens, to understand food allergen ingredients and labeling; and how to avoid cross-contact during food preparation and service.

 In addition to a manager being aware of food allergy safety, the Food Code requires that the person in charge ensure employees are properly trained in food safety, including food allergy awareness as it pertains to their jobs.